bgebhardt/obsidian-workspace-manager/offline-manager/WORKPLAN-Offline-Manager.md

 ### Core Components

+*   **Electron Shell:** The native wrapper for the application.
+It is responsible for creating the application window, loading the frontend, and managing the lifecycle of the backend server process.
-*   **Backend (Node.js/Express):** A server responsible for all logic that requires access to the local file system.
+*   **Backend (Node.js/Express):** A server, running as a child process of the Electron app, responsible for all logic that requires access to the local file system.
-    *   **API Server:** Exposes endpoints for the frontend to interact with, such as listing vaults, getting workspace data, and performing move/copy operations.
+    *   **API Server:** Exposes endpoints for the frontend to interact with.
-    *   **Vault Manager:** Locates the Obsidian configuration file (`obsidian.json`) on the user's system to discover recently opened vaults.
+    *   **Vault Manager:** Locates the Obsidian configuration file to discover vaults.
-    *   **Process Manager:** Detects if the Obsidian application is currently running to prevent data corruption from simultaneous file access.
+    *   **Process Manager:** Detects if the Obsidian application is running.
+On macOS, this was enhanced to use AppleScript for greater reliability and to fetch the names of open vaults.
-    *   **Workspace Manager:** The core logic engine adapted from the original plugin.
-It handles reading, parsing, modifying, and writing `workspaces.json`.
-It orchestrates the backup and file writing process.
+    *   **Workspace Manager:** The core logic engine that handles reading, parsing, modifying, and writing `workspaces.json`.
-    *   **Backup Service:** Manages the creation and pruning of timestamped backups for `workspaces.json`, mirroring the reliable strategy from the original `WORKPLAN.md`.
+    *   **Backup Service:** Manages the creation of timestamped backups.

-*   **Frontend (HTML/CSS/JavaScript):** A single-page application (SPA) that provides the user interface.
+*   **Frontend (Vite/TypeScript):** A single-page application that provides the user interface.
-    *   **UI Components:** A set of simple, reactive components for displaying vaults, workspaces, and tabs, and for triggering actions.
+    *   **UI Components:** A set of reactive components for displaying vaults, workspaces, and tabs, and for triggering actions.
-    *   **API Client:** A service layer for making requests to the backend Node.js server.
+    *   **API Client:** A service layer for making requests to the backend Node.js server via a proxy.

 ## 3. Data Models